 Telehealth and the FiRST Council

-Telehealth is part of APTA's Frontiers in Research, Science, and Technology (FiRST) Council.
+Telehealth is part of APTA's Frontiers in Rehabilitation, Science, and Technology (FiRST) Council.
 FiRST grew out of identification of high priority areas to advance science and innovation that our profession needs to understand and incorporate into our practice, education, and research.